daixque/proxyconf/README.md

 ## Update from previous version

-If you use previous version of proxyconf, follow below to update.
+If you use previous version of proxyconf, follow steps below to update.

     $ gem update proxyconf
     $ proxyconf-setup update